 \subsubsection{Gravitationally interacting interferometers based protocol}

-We outline here the protocol presented in~\cite{bose2017spin}, which was in development for a few years before its publication (see for example, a talk presented on the matter in 2016, which describes the fully formed scheme, and mentions the author list~\cite{bose2016matter}).
+We outline here the protocol presented in~\cite{bose2016matter,bose2017spin}.
 Contemporary in publication (2017) is also~\cite{marletto2017gravitationally}, although, as that deals only schematically with the same idea without outlining explicit schemes, we present the below in accordance to~\cite{bose2017spin}.
 We consider two masses, labeled by $j=1,2$, each with a spin embedded in it.
-A particularly relevant experimental example for these masses would be a diamond nano-crystal hosting a Nitrogen Vacancy (NV) center, which is a highly coherent spin-1 system used in the area of quantum computation~\cite{bargill2013solid,wood2022long,hensen2015loophole}.
+A particularly relevant experimental example for these masses would be a diamond nano-crystal hosting a Nitrogen-Vacancy (NV) center, which is a highly coherent spin-1 system used in the area of quantum computation~\cite{bargill2013solid,wood2022long,hensen2015loophole,march2023long}.
 However, any other crystal with an embedded spin with a long coherence time would suffice, and generically, we require only two spin states, which we label as $|\uparrow\rangle$ and $|\downarrow\rangle$.
-The two masses, labeled as $j=1,2$, are each created in a quantum superposition of well separated Gaussian states $|L\uparrow\rangle_j$ and $|R\downarrow\rangle_j$ by means of the Stern-Gerlach effect.
-So, we imagine that ideally, a spin embedded in each mass $j$ is placed in a quantum superposition of spin states,: $\frac{1}{\sqrt{2}}(|\uparrow\rangle_j+|\downarrow\rangle_j)$, where after a spin dependent force (as in Stern-Gerlach) is applied to the masses so that they move from their initial central positions given by Gaussians $|C\rangle_j$ to evolve to
+The two masses, labeled as $j=1,2$, are each created in a quantum superposition of well-separated Gaussian states $|L\uparrow\rangle_j$ and $|R\downarrow\rangle_j$ by means of the Stern-Gerlach effect.
+So, we imagine that ideally, a spin embedded in each mass $j$ is placed in a quantum superposition of spin states,: $\frac{1}{\sqrt{2}}(|\uparrow\rangle_j+|\downarrow\rangle_j)$, where after a spin-dependent force (as in Stern-Gerlach) is applied to the masses so that they move from their initial central positions given by Gaussians $|C\rangle_j$ to evolve to

 This is shown in the upper half of Fig.~\ref{Gravent} as the point at which the trajectories achieve their maximal splitting $\Delta x$.